×

 What do expats find most challenging?

 "Expats in La Libertad often find the language barrier to be the most challenging aspect of the local culture.
 Additionally, the lack of familiarity with local customs and traditions can be difficult to adjust to.
 Furthermore, the slower pace of life and the lack of modern amenities can be a challenge for those used to a more fast-paced lifestyle.
-Finally, the lack of public transportation and the need to rely on taxis or private vehicles can be a source of frustration for expats," remarked one expat who made the move to La Libertad.
+Finally, the lack of public transportation and the need to rely on taxis or private vehicles can be a source of frustration for expats," commented one expat who made the move to La Libertad.

 Is there a lot of crime in La Libertad?